 No airfoils, wings or streamlining of body.
 Doorpost mud reflector cannot be wider that 4” measured from outside to inside.

 44" maximum body height from bottom of frame rail to top of car.
 No part of the roof area may be higher than 44".

-D. The slope of the roof may not exceed 3 1/2" measured from the highest point in the rear, to the lowest point in the front, just before the cage starts to turn downward.
+The slope of the roof may not exceed 3 1/2" measured from the highest point in the rear, to the lowest point in the front, just before the cage starts to turn downward.
 The slope on the front hood should remain in proportion to the rest of the body.
 No part of body shall exceed past the rear bumper or exceed 28" behind the center line of the rear end.
 (This rule is under discussion in 2019.
 Check with a WSDCA official before building a new chassis)